Possibility-1B/Possibility/README.md

 - **Ice**: A rectangular obstacle, usually embedded into the floor, that will freeze horizontal movement until the player leaves the ice.

--  **Surfboard**: A box-shaped obstacle that moves very freely when the player stands on top of it.
-Gravity affects the surfboard, but not as much as it does with the player.
+-  **Ghost-Block**: A box-shaped obstacle that moves very freely when the player stands on top of it.
+Gravity affects the ghost-block, but not as much as it does with the player.

 ---
 ## ⧸⧸ Cloning _Possibility_